wouter1006/Human-tracking-Orbbec-Astra-ROS/README.md

 -    astra_body_tracker
 -    body_tracker_msgs
 ### CMake
 You maybe already have CMake on your machine.
 If you don't have it, you need to dowload it from their webpage: https://cmake.org/download/.
-When the dowload is finished, make a new directory and past the downloaded file in this directory and unzip it.
+When the dowload is finished, make a new directory and paste the downloaded file in this directory and unzip it.
 ```
 cd
 mkdir programs